Persistent Organic Pollutants (POP)

 Historical background

+The risks of POPs are known for many decades; in 1978, the EU prohibited eight pesticides.
 Many POPs were used as pesticides, for instance, DDT, but they are also involved in industrial processes and used in solvents, plastics, flame retardants and more.
 They are created intentionally but also as unwanted by-products.

 The EU, and also Canada and the USA, are signatories to the United Nations Environmental Programme (UNEP).